Proximal bundle methods for hybrid weakly convex composite optimization problems: Algorithm

 As a consequence, for any given tolerance $\rho>0$ and constant $\gamma $ such that $\gamma \in(0, 1/(2m)]$, if the stepsizes $\alpha_t$ are chosen according to $\alpha_t = \gamma/\sqrt{T+1}$ for every $t \ge 0$ and the iteration count $T$ satisfies

 then one of the iterates $\hat x_t \in \{ \hat x_0, \ldots, \hat x_T\}$ of PS satisfies $\left\|\nabla \hat M^{1 / m}\left(\hat x_t\right)\right\| \le \rho$. \end{proposition}

 We now make some remarks about PS and Proposition \ref{prop:Davis}.
 First, PS always performs $T+1$ iterations and the second part of Proposition \ref{prop:Davis} gives a sufficient condition on $T$ which guarantees that one of its iterates is a $(\rho;1/m)$-Moreau stationary point.
 An alternative termination condition based on the magnitude of $\nabla \hat M^{1 /m}(\hat x_t)$ is not doable since this quantity is generally expensive to compute.
-Second, a drawback of PS is that the right hand side of \eqref{eq:MoreauT} is generally not computable, and hence there is no clear way of choosing $T$ satisfying \eqref{eq:MoreauT}.
-Third, the method of \cite{davis2019stochastic} actually outputs an iterate $\hat x_{t^*}$ where $t^*$ is sampled from $\{0, \ldots, T\}$ according to the probability mass function $\mathbb{P}(t^*=t)=\alpha_t/\sum_{i=0}^T \alpha_i$ for every $t =0,\ldots,T$.
+Second, a drawback of the estimate \eqref{eq:MoreauT} on $T$ is that it is generally not computable as it depends on $\phi^*$.
+Third, the method of \cite{davis2019stochastic} actually outputs an iterate $\hat x_{t^*}$ where $t^*$ is sampled from $\{0, \ldots, T\}$ according to the probability mass function $\mathbb{P}(t^*=t)=\alpha_t/\sum_{i=0}^T \alpha_t$ for every $t =0,\ldots,T$.
 It turns out that $\E[ \|\nabla \hat M^{1 /m}(\hat x_{t^*})\|^2]$ is equal to the left hand side of \eqref{Moreacomplexity} and hence is bounded by the right hand side of \eqref{Moreacomplexity}.
 The advantage of this approach is that, without performing any evaluation of $\|\nabla \hat M^{1 /m}(\cdot)\| ^2$, it returns an iterate $\hat x_{t^*}$ such that the expected value of $\|\nabla \hat M^{1 /m}(\hat x_{t^*}) \|^2$ is bounded by the right hand side of \eqref{Moreacomplexity}.
-However, there is no simple way of de-randomizing this output strategy due to the fact that the function $\|\nabla \hat M^{1 /m}(\cdot) \|^2$ is generally nonconvex and hard to compute.
+However, the authors are unaware of any technique for de-randomizing this output strategy due to the fact that the function $\|\nabla \hat M^{1 /m}(\cdot) \|^2$ is generally nonconvex and hard to compute.